How to Make Landing Pages That Convert

 - Submit a form to talk to a sales rep (lower funnel)

 2. Align Messaging with Campaign Assets

-Rule #1 of landing page optimization is aligning the on-page messaging with other campaign assets, such as email and ad copy.
+Rule #1 of landing page content best practices is aligning the on-page messaging with other campaign assets, such as email and ad copy.
 If your ad speaks to a particular pain point or value proposition that the landing page doesn’t cover, the user may lose interest after the clickthrough.
-The same rule applies to design – ensure consistent design across all assets to build trust with your audience.
+The same rule applies to design – ensure consistent design across all campaign and landing page assets to build trust with your audience.

 3. Speak to Users’ Needs and Emotions

 A well-written headline and introduction can greatly impact the success of your landing page.
-You may need to test several headings and body copy variations to create a landing page that converts well (see tip #8 for details), and there are a few key tactics to explore while writing:
+You may need to test several headings and body copy variations to create a landing page that converts well (see tip #8 for details), and there are a few key landing page copy best practices to explore while writing:

 - Show empathy for your audience’s pain points.